eleus-apon/Learning_PostgreSQL/README.md

 ![Capture](https://user-images.githubusercontent.com/35254833/90185164-17c9d880-ddd8-11ea-8d47-a8525f805c6e.PNG)

 # Comparison Operators
+We can use below comparison operators to filter down our data in the Where Claus.
 | syntax | what it means                            | example                              |
 |--------|------------------------------------------|--------------------------------------|
 | =      | equals to                                | id = 2                               |